 All of your income goes into the BLOW bucket.

-Then from Fire Extinguisher you pay off debt.
+Then from the Fire Extinguisher, you pay off debt.

-Next you use it to save a deposit and buy a home.
+- And finally, the Fire Extinguisher account is used to fight your financial fires.
+It starts with paying off all of your debt.
+Next, you use it to save a deposit and buy a home.
 Then, you use it to pay off your home as quickly as possible.
-Once you’ve done all that, you will use your Fire Extinguisher for building wealth in your Grow bucket.
+Once you’ve done all that, you will use your Fire Extinguisher to build wealth in your Grow bucket.

 It’s a simple system, but that’s why it’s good.
-It’s flexible enough that you can use it throughout your life, and no matter how much (or how little) you make.
-But it still enforces good savings habits and will put you on the path to long term wealth.
+It’s flexible enough that you can use it throughout your life no matter how much (or how little) you make.
+But it still enforces good savings habits and will put you on the path to long-term wealth.

 How to set up the Barefoot Investor accounts?